FrankieFinancial/onboarding-widget/README.md

 2. Selectors are prefixed with "ff-", to avoid targetting external elements
 3. Page titles can be targeted with .ff-title
 4. Page subtitles can be targeted with .ff-subtitle
 5. Every page has multiple levels of containers, which can be used to target specific views.
 They are named View, Form and Input, but that only refers to how they access data internally and has no meaning to how they should be displayed or how they behave externally, so you may disregard that naming.
-In the list below, an item in the form [class &&] followed by an indented inner list means the class is appended with one of the following classes.
+In the list below, an item in the form [class &&] followed by an indented inner list means that class is appended with one of the following listed classes.
 Otherwise idented inner lists mean they are contained within the parent class.
-Classes usually have multiple intermediary containers not mentioned here, so avoid using the direct child selector (>).
+Elements usually have multiple intermediary containers not mentioned here, so avoid using the direct child selector (>).
     1. .ff-welcome-view
     2. .ff-initial-data-view
         1. .ff-document-form